Indigenous Performing Arts Residency

 About the Indigenous Performing Arts Residency

-• host one of their yearly performances by emerging Indigenous performing artists on the UC Berkeley campus
+• host one of their yearly performances by emerging Indigenous performing artists on campus at Berkeley

-• support their chosen artist to visit campus during the performance as an Artist in Residence
+• support for their chosen artist to visit campus during the performance as an Artist-in-Residence

-• offer a public talk or panel discussion to support the work
+• a public talk, talk back, or artist lecture to support the work

-• provide an opportunity for the artist to work with students in class visits or workshops.
+• an opportunity for the artist to work with students in class visits, etc.

 Diné Nishłį (i am a sacred being) or, A Boarding School Play